-Philip graduated with Bachelor’s and Master’s degrees in Social Work from Stellenbosch University and a PhD in Social Development from the University of Cape Town.
-He was also a Visiting Researcher at the University of California, Berkeley School of Social Welfare and a Praxis Fellow in the USA.
+Philip is the co-founder and CEO of Triga Ventures.
+He also co-founded Community Keepers and Calling Education and served as the former’s CEO for ten years.
+Philip holds a PhD in Social Development from the University of Cape Town and was also a Visiting Researcher at the University of California, Berkeley in the USA.
 Philip and his wife, Reé, live in Paarl, South Africa, and have three children.

 Lesego is the co-founder and chairwoman of Raise the Children International, a registered nonprofit in South Africa, USA and UK.
 As a former volunteer teacher in a rural school outside of her hometown of Mmabatho, Lesego believes in education-based solutions to poverty.
 Raise the Children identifies self-motivated orphans from impoverished and rural communities and mobilizes resources for these children to gain access to higher education that leads to employment and public service with a high return on social investment.